Edit a report

 </Frame>

-Collapse headers in a Report to hide content within a text block.
-When the report is loaded, only headers that are expanded will show content.
-Collapsing headers in reports can help organize your content and prevent excessive data loading.
+Collapse headers in a report to hide content within a text block.
+When the report loads, only expanded headers show content.
+Collapsing headers in reports helps organize your content and prevents excessive data loading.
 The following gif demonstrates the process.

 <Frame>